 Annie Thomas BVSc MRCVS

 Annie graduated from The University of Liverpool in July 2016.
 She joined Carmarthen Veterinary Centre shortly after in August, after seeing practice with us as an undergraduate.
-Annie enjoys all aspects of small animal practice and is currently on the CVS new graduate scheme with the aim of undertaking a surgical RCVS certificate.
-Annie has a French bulldog called Bertie and a Cocker Spaniel called Flori, as well as two rescue cats, Ernie and Frankie.
+Annie enjoys all aspects of small animal practice and was a finalist in the New Graduate of the Year CVS Awards in 2017.
+She leads our laparoscopic spaying team and plans to undertake a surgical RCVS certificate in late 2018.
+Annie has a French bulldog called Bertie and a Cocker Spaniel called Flori as well as two rescue cats, Ernie and Frankie.
 Annie is a local girl from West Wales and loves to explore the coastline and beaches in her time off with friends and family.

 Maryann Tobin BVSc MRCVS